SquidLiquid224/ElDinoTruckTrippo/index.md

 <br>
 It’s a rainy night tonight so it will be a good test to see if its water proof.
 It was not water proof before.
 I think it was wetter inside then outside.
 Is “wetter” a word?
 I’ve never used it before.
 Fingers crossed its nice and dry and good thing hippo truck likes the rain.
 <br>
-Thurdays Morning update -- extra dry under the cap woohoo!
+Thurdays morning update -- extra dry under the cap woohoo!
 </div>
 <hr />